innovaash/innovaash/README.md

-# Innovaash — Redesigned Premium Website
+# Innovaash — Premium Website

 This version uses the **uploaded Innovaash logo** as the official logo asset.